Delicious Local Donut Shops in Philadelphia

 A fall selection from Okie Dokie

-With flavors like lychee, ambrosia, and orange cardamom, plus fritters to die for, there is no shying away from flavor here.
+Pastry chef Carol Ha has perfected gluten free donuts at her South Philly shop Okie Dokie Donuts.
+With choices like lychee, ambrosia, and orange cardamom, there is no shying away from flavor here.
 The shop regularly collaborates with other local businesses to produce specialty donuts like Mango Cider, which uses a cider from Hale and True, or the Donutella Versace breakfast sandwich that uses sausage from Porco’s Porchetteria.
+We’re not gluten free, but we still give these a thumbs up.

 Tiffany’s Bakery